AriChow1999/Guild/README.md

 Database: MongoDB (Mongoose), Redis (Real-time state/TTL)

 Security: JWT (JSON Web Tokens) with auto-expiry logout.

+⚠️ Operational Constraints
+To maintain peak performance and structural integrity, the following limitations are enforced:

+Guild Limit: Each Identity (User) is permitted to establish only one (1) Guild.

+Channel Capacity: Each Guild is restricted to a maximum of three (3) dedicated Channels.

+⚡ Administrative Authority (Admin Powers)
+The Guild Owner possesses absolute control over the operational environment:

+Access Provisioning: Admin can manually grant access to new units (Users) within the Guild.

+Unit Exclusion (Kick/Ban): Ability to temporarily remove or permanently blacklist units from the environment.

+Silence Protocol (Timeout): Initiate a 5-minute communication block on any unit, synchronized across Redis and the UI.

+Data Purge: Exclusive permission to perform hard-deletes on database message records.

 📦 Getting Started
 1. Clone the repository